-A Mooli parantha isn’t for everyone, but that’s simply because some people don’t love daikon.
+A Mooli parantha isn’t for everyone, but that’s simply because some people suck.
 I on the other hand think they’re FANTASTIC!

-The bite of the radish, along side the flavorful mix of spices, and the chewiness of the dough create the perfect blend of tastes in the mooli parantha.
+The bite of the radish, the flavorful mix of spices, and the chewiness of the dough create the perfect blend of flavors and textures in a mooli parantha.

-Serve it as is with butter or with yogurt, pickle, and fresh veggies.
-You can also serve a variety of paranthas if you’re so inclined to have a parantha feast.
-You can serve mooli paranthas, aloo paranthas and paneer paranthas.
+Serve it as is with butter or with yogurt, nimbu da achar, and fresh veggies.
+You can also serve a assortment of paranthas if you’re so inclined to have a parantha feast.
+Other than mooli paranthas, you can serve aloo paranthas and paneer paranthas.

 One last note – seasoning.
-When making any parantha filling keep in mind that the spices should be a little bit stronger than you think.
-The reasoning behind that is that filling is going to be in a smaller quantity and wrapped in dough.
-So having the filling be a little extra will help it to push through the dough and be scrumptious.
+When making any parantha filling keep in mind that the spices should be a little bit more intense than you’d think is ok.
+The reasoning behind that is that filling is going to be in a smaller quantity and then wrapped in dough.
+So it balances out in the flatbread.